nestybox/sysbox/docs/user-guide/security.md

 Note that shiftfs is present in Ubuntu Desktop and Server editions, but likely not present in Ubuntu cloud editions.

+### Common vs Exclusive Userns ID Mappings

+The Sysbox Community Edition (Sysbox-CE) uses a common user-ID mapping for all system containers.
+In other words, the root user in all containers is mapped to the same user-ID on the host.

+While this provides strong container-to-host isolation (i.e., root in the container is not root in the host), container-to-container is not as strong as it could be.

+The Sysbox Enterprise Edition (Sysbox-EE) improves on this by providing exclusive user-ID mappings to each container.

+#### **-------- Sysbox-EE Feature Highlight --------**

+### Exclusive Userns ID mapping allocation

+In order to provide strong cross-container isolation, Sysbox-EE allocates exclusive userns ID mappings to each container,

+By way of example: if we launch two containers with Sysbox-EE, notice the ID mappings assigned to each:

+    $ docker run --runtime=sysbox-runc --name=syscont1 --rm -d alpine tail -f /dev/null
+    16c1abcc48259a47ef749e2d292ceef6a9f7d6ab815a6a5d12f06efc3c09d0ce

+    $ docker run --runtime=sysbox-runc --name=syscont2 --rm -d alpine tail -f /dev/null
+    573843fceac623a93278aafd4d8142bf631bc1b214b1bcfcd183b1be77a00b69

+    $ docker exec syscont1 cat /proc/self/uid_map
+    0     165536      65536

+    $ docker exec syscont2 cat /proc/self/uid_map
+    0     231072      65536

+Each system container gets an **exclusive range of 64K user IDs**.
+For syscont1, user IDs [0, 65536] are mapped to host user IDs [165536, 231071].
+And for syscont2 user IDs [0, 65536] are mapped to host user IDs [231072, 65536].

+The same applies to the group IDs.

+The reason 64K user-IDs are given to each system container is to allow the container to have IDs ranging from the `root` (ID 0) all the way up to user `nobody` (ID 65534).

+Exclusive ID mappings ensure that if a container process somehow escapes the container's root filesystem jail, it will find itself without any permissions to access any other files in the host or in other containers.

+#### Userns ID Mapping Range

+The exclusive host user IDs chosen by Sysbox-EE are obtained from the `/etc/subuid` and `/etc/subgid` files:

+    $ more /etc/subuid
+    cesar:100000:65536
+    sysbox:165536:268435456

+    $ more /etc/subgid
+    cesar:100000:65536
+    sysbox:165536:268435456

+These files are automatically configured by Sysbox during installation (or more specifically when the `sysbox-mgr` component is started during installation)

+By default, Sysbox reserves a range of 268435456 user IDs (enough to accommodate 4K system containers, each with 64K user IDs).

+If more than 4K containers are running at the same time, Sysbox will by default re-use user-ID mappings from the range specified in `/etc/subuid`.
+The same applies to group-ID mappings.
+In this scenario multiple system containers may share the same user-ID mapping, reducing container-to-container isolation a bit.

+For extra security, it's possible to configure Sysbox to not re-use mappings and instead fail to launch new system containers until host user IDs become available (i.e., when other system containers are stopped).

+The size of the reserved ID range, as well as the policy in case the range is exhausted, is configurable via the sysbox-mgr command line.
+If you wish to change this, See `sudo sysbox-mgr --help` and use the [Sysbox reconfiguration procedure](configuration.md#reconfiguration-procedure).

+#### **----------------------------------------------------------**

 ## Procfs Virtualization